Traces of Social Competence in Large Language Models: Results

 \subsection{Explicating propositional attitudes}

-Across all model sizes, implicit cues (e.g., ``John goes to get the wine from the\dots'') are consistently harder than explicit cues (e.g., ``John thinks the wine is in the\dots'').
-Specifically, \emph{without} taking other effects into account, the log-odds of a correct response decrease by 1.11 units for implicit versus explicit cues ($\beta=-1.11, CI=[-1.40, -0.84]$).
-Further, the difficulty of implicit cues does not diminish with scale.
+Earlier work reported that for GPT-3, FBT performance improved when propositional attitudes were explicated (e.g., ``John thinks the wine is in the\dots'') as opposed to when they were left implicit \cite[e.g., ``John goes to get the wine from the\dots'';][]{trott2023do}.
+Our results corroborate this effect, expand it to a broader range of models, and further specify its occurrence.
+Across all model sizes, implicit cues are consistently harder than explicit cues: \emph{without} taking other effects into account, the log-odds of a correct response decrease by 1.11 units for implicit versus explicit cues ($\beta=-1.11, CI=[-1.40, -0.84]$).
+In our sample, this effect is equally strong across model sizes ($\beta=-0.01, CI=[-0.03, 0.00]$).
+However, \citet{trott2026languagestatisticsfalsebelief} use \textit{additional} models and find that this effect even grows with parameter count.

 Informed by the effects of scaling and implicit cues, we now aim to unravel why these cause the stark difference between True and False Belief scenarios.
 The answer lies in a striking crossover interaction between knowledge state and cue ($\beta=2.07, CI=[1.70, 2.46]$, \autoref{fig:interaction-variants}), meaning that implicit cues impair False Belief performance but facilitate True Belief performance.
 Vice versa, explicit cues facilitate False Belief but hurt True Belief performance.
 This suggests that explicating propositional attitudes (X \emph{thinks}) fundamentally alters response patterns and may explain why solving TB fails to benefit from scaling.
-Since the performance gap between FB and TB grows as model size increases, it is likely driven by a pattern learned from the data that is amplified with scale.
-Though it is tempting to attribute this to surface-level heuristics or pattern-matching \cite[e.g.,][]{ullman2023largelanguagemodelsfail, shapira-etal-2024-clever}, our results suggest a more nuanced mechanism.
+Since the performance gap between FB and TB grows with model size, it is likely driven by a pattern learned from the data that is amplified as the model scales.
+Though it is tempting to attribute this solely to surface-level heuristics or pattern-matching \cite[e.g.,][]{ullman2023largelanguagemodelsfail, shapira-etal-2024-clever}, our results suggest a more nuanced mechanism.
 The crossover pattern indicates that models are sensitive to two interacting factors: (1) learned associations with stereotypical False Belief scenarios, and (2) the presence of explicit propositional attitudes themselves.